olddimplex/WebPaginationPOC/README.md

 - CSS

-Whenever a CSS rule contains a server URL, it is kept in a JSP, so as to maintain the context path in a consistent manner and possibly use Java constants (for refactoring purposes).
+Whenever a CSS rule contains a server URL (absolute), it is kept in a JSP, so as to maintain the context path in a consistent manner and possibly use Java constants (for refactoring purposes).

 Example *(WEB-INF/auto/autocomplete.jsp)*:
 ```